Skip to main content

 #

-This article is the third part of the Gentoo Linux Installation Guide series: Advanced Optimization.
+This article is Part 3 of the Gentoo Linux Installation Guide series: Advanced Optimization.

 Series Navigation:

-1. Base Installation: Install Gentoo base system from scratch
+1. Base Installation: Installing Gentoo base system from scratch

-3. Advanced Optimization: make.conf optimization, LTO, System maintenance
+3. Advanced Optimization (This Article): make.conf optimization, LTO, system maintenance

 Previous Step: Desktop Configuration